KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Elise was overly flirty (reported by DarthParametric)
 * Guards in the Sith Academy used the Sith Officer appearance instead of Sith Soldiers
 * Handon on Dantooine didn't look injured like he was supposed to be: [Handon's Enhanced Waistline](https://deadlystream.com/files/file/1367-tor-ports-handons-enhanced-waistline/) (Scripts only)
+* Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Helena wears Jedi robes instead of regular clothes
 * Infected Republic Soldier on Taris wears a combat suit (Reported by Mr Ardvark)
 * Jagi wears regular clothes instead of proper armour, employs Rodian thugs instead of fellow Mandos, and has some conversation facing issues [ISSUE #47](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/47)